dmarczydlo/estimations/mankiewicz/magic-estimation.md

 - Session management and recovery system
 - Basic monitoring and logging

+#### Frontend Technology Options

+**Option A: Vue.js 3 (Primary Recommendation)**

+- Vue.js 3 with Composition API
+- TypeScript integration
+- Pinia for state management
+- Vue Router for navigation
+- Tailwind CSS for styling
+- Faster development with simpler learning curve

+**Option B: React 18 (Alternative)**

+- React 18 with functional components and hooks
+- TypeScript integration
+- Redux Toolkit or Zustand for state management
+- React Router for navigation
+- Tailwind CSS or styled-components for styling
+- Larger ecosystem and community support

+_Both options provide equivalent functionality with similar development timeline.
+Choice depends on team expertise and organizational preferences._

 ### 🚫 **Excluded from MVP (Future Phases)**

 #### Not in MVP